amerine/amerine.github.com/_posts/2008-12-17-rails-rack-metal.markdown

 typo_id: 17
 layout: post
 ---
-As usual there has been quit the storm over a commit in edge rails.
+As usual there has been quite the storm over a commit in edge rails.
 [Link](http://is.gd/c1if)

 Some people don't understand Metal, but its pretty simple and I wanted to put out a post explaining it and hopefully you learn a little bit.

 Metal(s) allows you to design data access points that bypass most of the rails routing and rendering code.
-So instead of exposing data through normal controllers we can write better performing actions through metal(s).&nbsp;Metal allows you to run ruby right at the web server layer, and the main reason for that is speed.
+So instead of exposing data through normal controllers we can write better performing actions through metal(s).

 In this example I am offering a simple service where someone can hit a URL('/grab/&lt;id&gt;' in this case) and get back the User objects name attribute.&lt;/id&gt;